cenk1cenk2/schema-companion.nvim/README.md

 You can automatically extend your configuration of the language server by wrapping it with `schema-companion.setup_client` function.

-Plugin has an adapter based system, where you can define different configurations per language server.
+The plugin has an adapter based system, where you can define different configurations per language server.

-**Please make sure to use the `./after/lsp` directory to load your language server configurations, because in some cases like this [issue](https://github.com/cenk1cenk2/schema-companion.nvim/issues/24), something else might overwrite it and the plugin will not function correctly.**

 #### LSP Overlay Method

+> [!WARNING]
+> Please make sure to use the `./after/lsp` directory to load your language server configurations, because in some cases like this [issue](https://github.com/cenk1cenk2/schema-companion.nvim/issues/24), something else might overwrite it and the plugin will not function correctly.

 ##### Yaml Language Server